Facebook Pixel

 • Banking

 Many of us have realized from dealing with the Coronavirus pandemic there is much more of a need to do tasks remotely and electronically.
-These days we can order and have food delivered, place prescription orders, pay our bills, and go grocery shopping, all from our smartphone.
+These days, we can order and have food delivered, place prescription orders, pay our bills, and go grocery shopping, all from our smartphones.
 Doing financial transactions from our phones is another convenience, although many of us still like to receive our bank statements in the mail.
 Maybe it is the sense of the security we get from having our bank documents printed and filed or the wariness we still have about our financial data being available digitally.
-The fact is, switching from printed statements to e-Statements has many more advantages than disadvantages.
+The fact is, switching from printed statements to e-statements has many more advantages than disadvantages.
 Here’s six of them for you to consider:

 2. Convenience – Access your balance wherever you are whenever you want from your laptop, desktop, or tablet.